CirceAurora/Europa-Server-Rules/rules.md

 `4)  ` **Content Rules** - Files, messages, and user profile
 `4.1)` Practicing discriminatory behaviour.
 We have a zero-tolerance policy for it and severe action will be taken.
 `4.2)` Harassing, or being immature or disrespectful.
 Saying something is a joke is not an excuse.
-`4.3)` Posting about political, sensitive, triggering, or similar subjects.
+`4.3)` Posting about sensitive, triggering, or similar subjects.
 `4.4)` Being passive aggressive.
 It can lead to heated arguments.

 `5)  ` **Channel Rules** - Let's keep things neat